 Treats that are good for dogs with kidney problems

 There are many good treats that you can give a dog with kidney disease.
 Just remember the general rule–treats should be less than 10% of daily calories.
-To protect your pup’s health, always try to choose treats that are good for your dog’s kidney function and taste good too.
+To protect your pup’s health, always try to choose treats that are good for your dog's kidney function and taste great too.

 Look for treats that are not too high in phosphorus, salt, and protein .
 Treat options should have less than 150 mg phosphorus per 100 kcal and less than 100 mg sodium per 100 kcal (check with your vet to find out what your pet needs in addition to avoiding high protein) .